WUSTL-Biol4220/home/labs/lab_11.md

 **Note:** currently, network restrictions prevent us from copying files directly between our VMs and the RIS servers.
 We're working on a way to enable this functionality or an alternative method for file transfer.

-Another way would be use GitHub to synchronize files on the server with a remote repository
+Another way would be use GitHub to synchronize files on the server with a remote repository.
+Before using `git` to synchronize files, you'll need to create a new  security key for your RIS session, then share the public key with GitHub.
+We configured these keys on the first day for your laptops, following these instructions ([link](https://github.com/WUSTL-Biol4220/home/blob/main/how_to_guide.md#add-ssh-key-to-github-account)).
+Follow these instructions again, this time from within the home directory for an RIS session.

+Afterwards, your RIS account should be able to use GitHub.
+Try running these commands:

 ```console
 $ mkdir -p projects
 $ git clone https://github.com/WUSTL-Biol4220/lab-11-mlandis.git projects/lab-11-mlandis